-Brief history on crye combats in Flecktarn and Tropentarn.
-During the Gen 2/AC production era, various sets were made in both patterns and issued in some numbers to German special forces units.
-Some were also available commercially in a roundabout fashion if you knew where to dig and e-mailed the right person at a specific German military gear supplier, but they ran out of stock many, many years ago I don’t think many were sold by that route.
-No field uniforms made to my knowledge.
+Brief history on Crye combats in Flecktarn and Tropentarn – During the Gen 2/AC production era, various sets were made in both patterns and issued in some numbers to German special forces units.
+Some were also available commercially in a roundabout fashion if you knew where to dig and e-mailed the right person at a specific German military gear supplier, but they ran out of stock many, many years ago and I don’t think many were sold via that route.
+A few field cut uniforms were made but seemingly in tiny numbers and I’ve only seen images of the arid pattern variant.
 The combat shirt is the regular AC cut with no deviations but the trousers feature 2 very prominent slotted buttons CS95 style going through the main thigh cargo pockets.
 Something requested by the German military that’s pretty unique to the Fleck/Trop combat pants.

 The G3 combat sets in both patterns were sold via TACWRK who presumably paid quite a bit to have a custom run done just for them to sell.
 I don’t know if the G3s were ever issued but if they were it certainly wasn’t in the same numbers as the AC sets.
 The G3s also don’t deviate from the standard cut or design in any way.